Derivation of the Variational Bayes Equations: Introduction

 More appropriately, since we are specifying that both the external and representational systems come to free energy minima, we would state that the nature of the representational system, when it achieves free energy minimization, approximates that of the external system, which also comes to free energy minimization.
 The degree-of-closeness of the model approximation to the external system is mediated by the parameter(s) $\theta$.

 In order to create such a computational engine, we need a formalism that will actually allow this free energy minimization to take place, in both the external and representational components of the system.
 Maren \cite{Maren_2016_CVM-primer-neurosci} has suggested that a free energy formulation, known as the cluster variation method (CVM), can potentially serve in such a computational engine, as is shown in Fig.~\ref{fig:CVM-2-D_comput-engine_crppd_2017-05-13}.
+We develop this further in Section~\ref{sec:var-FE-new-comput-engine}.

 As a first step, we will use Friston's framework for the variational Bayes approach, and this requires that we derive the basic variational Bayes equations.

 To do this, we use the same notation as used by Friston, presented in the following Table~\ref{tbl:var-free-energy-eqn-variables}.
 The tilde notation (with variables $\tilde{\psi}$, $\tilde{r}$, $\tilde{s}$, and $\tilde{a}$) all refer to these as being ``generalized'' variables \cite{Friston-et-al_2015_Knowing-ones-place-free-energy-pattern-recognition}.